| Home | Features | Cooking Dictionary | Cook-&-Book Reviews | Read the Articles |

-This restaurant-style Chinese soup is a perfect first course for a beef or chicken entrée.
-The beaten egg cooks into strings as it's stirred into the broth -- an unusual garnish for this flavorful dish.
+This restaurant-style Chinese soup features a beaten egg that cooks into strings as it's stirred into the broth—creating an interesting garnish for this flavorful dish.

 1/4 pound pork, cooked and shredded